thingsboard/thingsboard.github.io/docs/user-guide/ui/devices.md

         title: 'Click on the "+" icon in the top right corner of the table and then select "Add new device";'
     2:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-3-ce.png
-        title: 'Enter device name.
+        title: 'Enter the device name.
 For example, "My New Device".
 No other changes required at this time.
 Click "Add" to add the device;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-1-ce.png
         title: 'The window to check the device&#39;s connection to ThingsBoard will open.
-This step is optional.
+The following step is optional.
 Select the messaging protocol and your operating system.
 Install the necessary client tools and copy the command;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-connectivity-3-ce.png
         title: 'Execute previously copied command.
 The device state should be changed from "Inactive" to "Active" and you should see the published "temperature" readings.
 Then, close connectivity window;'
     5:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-4-ce.png
         title: 'Your first device has been added.
-As long as you have one device.
-But as new devices are added, they will be added to the top of the table, since the table sort devices using the time of the creation by default;'
+As new devices are added, they will be added to the top of the table, since the table sort devices using the time of the creation by default;'
     6:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-5-ce.png
         title: 'When adding a new device, you will receive a notification.
 You can view it by clicking on the "bell" icon in the top right corner.'